hephaestus-compiler-project/types-bug-study-artifact/README.md

 # Overview

 The purpose of this artifact is
-(1) reproduce the results
+(1) to reproduce the results
 presented in our paper,
-and (2) document our dataset
-and the proposed categorization in order facilitate further research.
+and (2) to document our dataset and the proposed categorization in order to facilitate further research.
-Specfically,
+Specifically,
 the artifact has the following structure:

 * `scripts/`: This is the directory that contains the scripts needed to